crh3675/core-ui/README.md

 	AWS_PROFILE=[profile] NODE_ENV=local npm start -- --cluster=true

 ## Understanding Components
 In a cloud environment, you might not want to run all code in a single container instance.
 Therefore, each component can be loaded individually.
-If you want to deploy different parts your project in Docker containers or indidivual PM2 applications, this structure will work for you.
+If you want to deploy different parts your project in Docker containers or individual PM2 applications, this structure will work for you.

 To create a new component with default settings, run: